Brushed dc motor

 Energy Management Opportunities in Thermal Power Plant:

-The major EMO’S in thermal power plant are;
+The major energy management systems in thermal power plant are;

 The Boiler And Steam Distribution System: